Sid-2503/aws_aplify_console/README.md

 5.Add a bucket policy that makes your bucket content publicly available In Permissions section go to bucket policy and click on edit .
    It generates the arn number copy it .
-   There is option of policy geenrator , select appropriate options and at last select GetObject option, Policy will be Generated copy and paste it in bucket policy and click on save.
+   There is option of policy generator , select appropriate options and at last select GetObject option, Policy will be Generated copy and paste it in bucket policy and click on save.
 6. Uploading files :
    This step can be performed after creating bucket or at this moment too, Depends on you choice